COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #figure(
   image("Images/hubdoor.png", width: 90%),
   caption: [Image showing the `GameObjects` with the `HubDoor` script attached.
-2 of the 4 doors, currently do not have a connected room, as we have only created 2 worlds so far.]
+2 of the 4 doors currently do not have a connected room, as we have only created 2 worlds so far.]
 )

 / Function description:

-- `Update`: Check if the player is in range of the `GameObject` holding this script and if so and the interact key is pressed the door sprite changes to that of an open door and the door no longer has collision so that the player can enter.
+- `Update`: Check if the player is in range of the `GameObject` holding this script.
+If this is the case and the interact key is pressed, the door sprite changes to that of an open door.
+This also removes the door's collision so that the player can enter.

 - `OnTriggerEnter2D`: Check if the player collides with `GameObject` and if this is the case, the player can press the interact key.